Baked Fish Plaki with Tomatoes and Onions

 Post image for Baked Fish Plaki with Tomatoes and Onions

-I have been making Plaki which is baked fish with tomatoes for years for my friends and family.
+I have been making Baked Fish Plaki for my family holidays, birthdays, and summer events for years!
+Any white fish can be used in this recipe.
 It is fast and easy to prepare and a delicious main dish served with a salad and fresh bread.
-Plaki is simply an onion-mixture with tomatoes cooked down with wine and cinnamon.
-I use any white fish, halibut, bass, or cod.
+Baked Fish Plaki is simply an onion-mixture with tomatoes cooked down with wine and cinnamon.
+Please try and not omit the cinnamon, this is what gives it a Grecian touch.
+Fish that can be substituted is halibut, bass, or cod.
+Do not use a thin fish fillet, for it will vanish into the sauce.
 The aroma of this dish takes me back to the seaports of Greece.
 This special dish was inspired by my walks along our coastal waters in California.
-For more detailed cooking instructions, I have a special section called Cooking Techniques for Baked Fish with Tomatoes and Onions.
+For more detailed cooking instructions, take a look here, Cooking Techniques for Baked Fish with Tomatoes and Onions.

 Baked Fish with Tomatoes and Onions - "Plaki "